len518/voodoo/README.md

 ```
 ---
 #### Delete IAP
-This endpoint deletes a single IAP by Id, and also updates the user currency
+This endpoint deletes a single IAP by Id, and also updates the user currency, it doesn't actually deletes the document in the database it marks a deleted flag as true inside the document.
 ```
 METHOD: DELETE
 URL: /iap/a1a72988-21dc-4997-a92e-669c39cbf162